andybala/curiousily.github.com/_posts/2016-10-11-predicting-house-prices.markdown

 # Splitting the data

-We will split the data using the `caret` package.
+We will split the data using the <code>caret</code> package.
 90% will be used for training and 10% for testing.

 ```R